MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

 ### Install and Configure PowerShell for Azure Stack

 Azure Stack compatible Azure PowerShell modules are required to work with Azure Stack.
-For more information, see [Install PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md) and [Configure the Azure Stack user's PowerShell environment](azure-stack-powershell-configure-user.md) to learn more.
+For more information, see [Install PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md) and [Configure the Azure Stack user's PowerShell environment](azure-stack-powershell-configure-user.md).

 ### PowerShell Sample script for Azure Stack

-This sample assume you have successfully [Installed PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md).
+This sample assumes you have successfully [Installed PowerShell for Azure Stack](../operator/azure-stack-powershell-install.md).
 This script will help you complete the configuration and ask your Azure Stack tenant credentials to add your account to the local PowerShell environment.
 Then, the script will set the default Azure subscription, create a new storage account in Azure, create a new container in this new storage account, and upload an existing image file (blob) to that container.
-After the script lists all blobs in that container, it will create a new destination directory on your local computer and download the image file.
+After the script lists all blobs in that container, it'll create a new destination directory on your local computer and download the image file.

 1. Install [Azure Stack-compatible Azure PowerShell modules](../operator/azure-stack-powershell-install.md).
 2. Download the [tools required to work with Azure Stack](../operator/azure-stack-powershell-download.md).
-3. Open **Windows PowerShell ISE** and **Run as Administrator**, click **File** > **New** to create a new script file.
+3. Open **Windows PowerShell ISE** and **Run as Administrator**, then click **File** > **New** to create a new script file.
-4. Copy the script below and paste to the new script file.
+4. Copy the script below and paste it to the new script file.
 5. Update the script variables based on your configuration settings.
    > [!NOTE]
    > This script has to be run at the root directory for **AzureStack_Tools**.